-Riah Gouvea is the Content Marketing Specialist for Berkeley Advanced Media Institute.
-Her varied background as a multimedia storyteller – producing videos, writing articles, designing ads and building websites – serves her well as she promotes and refines the AMI brand.
+Riah Gouvea (She/Her) is the Instructional Designer for Berkeley Advanced Media Institute.
+Her varied background as a multimedia storyteller and content designer – producing videos, writing articles, building websites and designing content across channels – serves her well as she develops courses for an online environment.
 When not occupied in the digital world, you can find her exploring Berkeley’s outdoors.

 Our instructors are luminaries from academia and industry.
 They are award-winning storytellers in all things digital with practical experiences in multimedia, documentary filmmaking, visual journalism, podcasting, social media, data visualization, design thinking, and digital publishing.

 Kim Komenich is a Pulitzer Prize winning photographer, filmmaker, and university professor.
 He has photographed the ramifications of conflict in the Philippines, Vietnam, El Salvador, the former Soviet Union and most recently in Iraq, where photos from his three trips to the Sunni Triangle in 2005 earned him the Military Reporters and Editors’ Association’s 2006 Photography Award for large circulation newspapers.
 He has received the 1987 Distinguished Service Award from the Society of Professional Journalists, the 1981 World Press Photo News Picture Story Award, and three National Headliner Awards.